Canada to phase out home mail delivery to cut big losses

 “(This plan) really provides Canada Post with a future based on serving needs that Canadians have rather than trying to put something together than doesn’t work.”

-But the main postal workers’ union, the Canadian Union of Postal Workers, said the “shortsighted and foolish” changes would cripple the mail service and called on Canadians to oppose the move.

-The official opposition New Democratic Party (NDP) said the changes could harm pensioners who rely on home delivery in winter months.
+The opposition New Democratic Party (NDP) said the move could harm pensioners who rely on home delivery in winter months.

-“There is no doubt there are negative impacts on service across the country,” said NDP legislator Peter Julian.
+“There is no doubt there are negative impacts on service across the country and, of course, thousands of jobs lost,” NDP Member of Parliament Peter Julian told reporters.

 The corporation reports to Parliament through Conservative Transport Minister Lisa Raitt, who said in a statement she supports Canada Post’s efforts to cut its losses.